Transfer from the MSc to the PhD

 Roles of the Supervisor and Student

-The thesis supervisor must support the transfer exam.
+The thesis supervisor must support the student's request to transfer to the PhD program.

 The transfer exam is intended to be an independent learning process.

 The proposal is to be written by the student as an independent exercise.
-The supervisor will not edit the proposal, but rather provide feedbacks on the scope of the research and the hypotheses.
+The supervisor will not edit the proposal, but should provide feedbacks on the scope of the research and the hypotheses.

 The supervisor may also be consulted on matters of methodology or format of the proposal.